 In accordance with the provisions of this law, the CBC is also the responsible authority for the designation of banks that are O-SIIs and for the setting of the O-SII buffer requirement for these systemically important banks.
-BOC PCL has been designated as an O-SII and the CBC set the O-SII buffer for BOC PCL and the Group at 2.0%.
+The Company has been designated as an O-SII and the CBC set the O-SII buffer for the Company and the Group at 2.0%.